Professional Development around Need

 The TCs of the SVWP opened their classroom doors to share writing in action with their colleagues.
 SVWP’s Pineapple Day is an annual event where SVWP TCs spread effective writing practices throughout their buildings.

 The Pineapple is the symbol of hospitality and these teachers generously opened their doors and shared their practice.
 November 28 is Hawaii day (and where the pineapples grow!)

 Garland R. Quarles had the most TCs participating.
 A total of six teachers made writing the focus for the day.
 From left to right above, Teacher Consultants Teresa Cave, Amanda Estep, Robert Kilby, Heather Campbell, Danielle DeChristopher, and Tara Lockhart.

 A visitor (below left) chats with a writer.
-Kimberly Peterson, current SVWP fellow (pictured at right), visits with more writers at Quarles.
+Kimberly Peterson, current SVWP Teacher Consultant (pictured at right), visits with more writers at Quarles.